Pinperepette/news_agent_web/README.md

 # News Agent Web

+> **🚀 Transform your news consumption with AI-powered critical analysis.
+Think critically, verify facts, and understand the world beyond headlines.**

 A modern web-based news analysis platform with AI-powered critical analysis, built with Flask, MongoDB, and HTMX.

 ## Features